manoharpavuluri/ml-mercari-NLP/README.md

 # About the Dataset
-The dataset is part of Mercari Price Suggestion Challenge in Kaggle.\
+The dataset is part of Mercari Price Suggestion Challenge in Kaggle.

 There are ~1.5Mil observations in the data set with multiple features.

+# About the challenge
+Mercari is like ebay for Japan.
+Mercari wants a process to predict a price for someone who wants to sell the items on the Mercari ecommerce platform.

 # Main features
  - <b>Observation</b> : free text, describing the item sold.